Omacetaxine (By injection)

 SynriboThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to omacetaxine, or if you are pregnant.
+Do not use it if you had an allergic reaction to omacetaxine, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
 It is usually given in the stomach or thigh.